shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```

 * Compile and run your program to make sure it works correctly.
 Your output must EXACTLY match my output: `<number><space><+><space><number><space><=><space><number><newline>`
 * Some sample input and output are available in `starter-repo/211/lab01_add/tests` directory.
 In this directory you will find *.in and *.out files.
 For example, `t01.in` is the input for test 1 and `t01.out` is the expected output for test 1.
-All of the tests in the directory will be used to grade your program on Inginious.
+All of the tests in the directory will be used to grade your program on INGInious.
 If you pass these tests, you will get full credit.
 * An easy way to see the content of a small file is to use the Linux cat command:
 ```
 $ cat tests/t01.in